glance-io/steer-backend/README.md

 ![Logo Banner](logo_banner.png)
 # Steer

 This is a backend service for grammar AI assistant [Steer](steerapp.ai).
-The service is built with FastAPI and its goal is to build prompt for user's tasks, send it to LLM provider and stream the response.
+The service is built with FastAPI and its goal is to build a prompt for user's tasks, send it to an LLM provider and stream the response.

 Aside from running your own fix grammar service, this repo can serve as an inspiration for streaming responses from LLM models and building SSE(Server Sent Events) applications.